 Of course, there's another side to this, and that's you.
 Knowing what you add to your cart informs us about what you're into (better baking pans!) and not into (slow cookers).
 So this time of year, we like to take a look back and see the equipment that you felt was worthy of a spot in your kitchen.

-Below you'll find the most popular Serious Eats–recommended tools, the ones our readers shopped for again and again in 2020.
+Below you'll find the most popular Serious Eats–recommended tools, the ones our readers shop for again and again.
 Already got 'em?
 Let us know what you think!

 There are a lot of reasons for keeping an instant-read thermometer in the kitchen, from reducing food-poisoning-your-guests paranoia to ensuring your meat is cooked to actual perfection (and a safe temperature!).
-When it comes to speed and precision, the Thermapen trumps all others.
+When it comes to speed and precision, the Thermapen trumps all others (you can find out more in our full review of instant-read thermometers).
 It's the one we reach for when we're testing recipes and the one we get super-excited about when it's on sale.
-It's no surprise the Thermapen is also one of your most-shopped-for tools this year.
+It's no surprise the Thermapen is also one of the most-shopped-for tools, consistently.

 An Ultra-Deep Cake Pan